 Is Ratatouille supposed to be mushy?

 While ratatouille is supposed to be soft like a stew, it shouldn’t be mushy.
 If you follow this recipe, your ratatouille should come out beautifully!
+It will come out mushy typically if you overcook it.

 What goes well with Ratatouille